capesoftware/bonsai-vplink/samples/lunarlander/chapter_4/README.md

 in fact, the "wind" in the SIM that the brain trained on was set to zero.

-However, it the real world, there might be wind.
+However, in the real world, there might be wind.
 And in that case the brain will have to deal with the fact that it might be blown off course when it actually tries to land the lander.
-Becuase the brain will be deployed in the real case where there might be wind, but it was not trained using any lessons where there was wind, this is an example of a the "Sim-to-Real" gap.
+In this situation, the brain will be deployed in the real case where there might be wind, but it was not trained using any lessons where there was wind--this is an example of a the "Sim-to-Real" gap.

 As mentioned, while none of the training lessons incorporated wind,